Vejde: A Framework for Inductive Deep Reinforcement Learning Based on Factor Graph Color Refinement: Evaluation

 \subsubsection{Reinforcement Learning}

 As we do not wish to assume access to labeled data or an expert policy, the primary interest for us with this work is to find decision policies using \ac{rl}.
 While we solely used \ac{ppo} for \ac{rl}, other policy gradient algorithms could be used in theory.
-In training the agent, we maximize the loss

-through stochastic gradient ascent, where \(L_a\) is the actor loss, \(L_c\) the critic prediction loss \({\left(\tilde{v} - R_t\right)}^2\) and \(H(\pi)\) the entropy of the action distribution given the state.
+In training the agent, we maximize the loss \( L = -L_a - c_c L_c + c_h H(\pi) \) through stochastic gradient ascent, where \(L_a\) is the actor loss, \(L_c\) the critic prediction loss \({\left(\tilde{v} - R_t\right)}^2\) and \(H(\pi)\) the entropy of the action distribution given the state.
 The entropy term serves as a regularization parameter and encourages exploration.
 Each \brandname{} policy was trained with a total of \num{1500000} samples from problem instances in the training set.
 All \ac{mlp} policies were trained with \num{400000} samples per instance with the same hyperparameters for all problems.
 Though both the \ac{mlp} and \brandname{} agents are trained as stochastic policies, we evaluated them deterministically by picking the most probable action from the action distribution for a given state, rather than sampling the distribution.
 This choice was made to lower the variance of the results, but it ignores that the policy may assign nearly equal probabilities to some actions.

-We used the same set of hyperparameters while training the \ac{gnn} for all domains, which were chosen manually based on training time and returns observed in preliminary experiments on the training set.
-A rudimentary annealing scheme was used while training \brandname{} agents, where the learning rate was lowered by a factor of 10 for every \num{500000} samples.
-The coefficient of the entropy term was also lowered after \num{500000} samples, to guard against the policy converging to local minima early.
-The full set of hyperparameters is listed in Appendix~\ref{sec:hyperparams}.

-A source of difficulty in assigning a single set of hyperparameters was that the return values of the different domains, and even instances within the same domain, can have vastly different magnitudes.
-To improve the robustness of the optimization, we used two tricks from Dreamer~\citep{Hafner2025647}.
-The first is to scale \(R_t\) and the value estimate \(\tilde{v}\) by the \emph{symlog} function, and the second is to scale the advantage \(A_t\) by an exponential moving average of the return value range.
-The advantage \(A_t\) was calculated using \ac{gae}~\citep{DBLP:journals/corr/SchulmanMLJA15}, as is common in implementations of \ac{ppo}.
 The results of this experiment can be found in Section~\ref{sec:rl-results}.